By Dr. Pellumb Kabashi, DBA, MBA, CES, CFE, EA

 Does Florida have an estate tax or inheritance tax?

 No. Florida has had no operative state estate tax since 2005, when the federal state death tax credit (the basis for Florida’s pickup tax) was phased out under EGTRRA (Public Law 107-16).
 The state also has no inheritance tax.
-For a family relocating from New York (state estate tax begins at roughly $7.16M as of 2026) or Massachusetts ($2M threshold), the state estate tax savings on a $20M estate can reach into the millions.
+For a family relocating from New York (state estate tax begins at roughly $7.16M as of 2026) or Massachusetts ($2M threshold), eliminating the state estate tax on a large estate can be substantial.
 Florida also has no state income tax, no state capital gains tax, and no state intangibles tax.
 This combination is one of the central reasons Florida residency rules for high net worth families produce such large legacy planning gains.

 Do I need to update my trust when moving to Florida?